 􀂃The Horizontally Linked Structure

-Mr. Hans Degryse from CentER - Tilburg University, TILEC, KU Leuven Department of Finance, Netherlands, has worked on a relative topic, The Impact of Organizational Structure and Lending Technology on BankingAnother workshop was done as Impact of Organizational Structure on Airline Operations by Antonio Castro, Madeira island, Portugal.
-Mr. Antonio concluded a strong impact of organizational structure on business operation of Airlines company
+Mr. Hans Degryse from CentER - Tilburg University, TILEC, KU Leuven, Department of Finance, Netherlands, has worked on a relative topic, The Impact of Organizational Structure and Lending Technology on Banking.

+Another workshop was done as Impact of Organizational Structure on Airline Operations by Antonio Castro, Madeira island, Portugal.
+Mr. Antonio concluded a strong impact of organizational structure on business operation of Airlines company.

 You have quoted above studies but no reference is available in your bibliography.
 Also to support your following arguments, you need to provide solid sources to establish the relationship between OS and productivity.